hetalang/heta-specifications/actions.md

 The `setScenario` action creates a "scenario" object that describes model simulations.
 Scenario describes the particular simulation conditions for a model with the updated constants, switchers, outputs and time ranges.
-Using Scenarios one can create a series of model variants which are based on the same expressions but must be simulated separately.
+Using `Scenario`s one can create a series of model variants which are based on the same expressions but must be simulated separately.

 Scenarios have their own identifier and do not rewrites components.
 You can create `scn1` scenario and `scn` `@Const` at the same time and use them independently.